 - Choose lead sources

-- Select a scraping approach
+- Select a scraping method

 - Define required fields